By David Joel Miller

 Don’t apologize – take action.

 Rather than apologizing you need to do something.
 Take action and show that person rather than telling them how you are different.
-Talk is cheap but action speaks so loudly words get drown out.
+Talk is cheap but action speaks so loudly words get drowned out.

 Make an amends.